JoshAtticus/routerstrap/e585/README.md

 2. Open RouterStrap for this router

 ## Limitations
-- API does not provide battery percentage or signal type (such as H, 3G)
+- API does not provide battery percentage
 - Not possible to view, send, delete or reply to SMS messages